Fighting

 • A district judge in Ohio ruled against the U.S. Chamber of Commerce’s case in September 2023.

-That’s seven times that a judge has ruled against pharma and for patients!
+That’s eight times that a judge has ruled against pharma and for patients!

 As we continue to push forward, it’s clear that our efforts are making a difference.
 But the fight is far from over, and we need your help to ensure that patients take precedence over corporate profits.